 Cala Luna Beach

 Cala Luna is said to be the most spectacular beach in the Mediterranean and the jewel of the Gulf of Orosei.
-What makes Cala Luna Beach stand out among those in Gulf of Orosei is its wild backdrop… with an outdoor bar!
-Jokes aside, over the years Rio Illune (Illune river) has carved a canyon and small lake, immediately behind the beach ringed by oleanders and Mediterranean scrub.
+What makes Cala Luna Beach stand out among those in the Gulf of Orosei is its wild backdrop… with an outdoor bar!
+Jokes aside, over the years Rio Illune (Illune River) has carved a canyon and small lake, immediately behind the beach ringed by oleanders and Mediterranean scrub.
 The beach itself is an 800-meter-long crescent-shaped like its namesake the moon.

 Unlike Goloritzé Beach and Mariolu Beach which are a bit difficult on bare feet, powderlike sand makes Cala Luna Beach a favorite among those who wish to lay back and relax.
 While rocky cliffs, reefs, and five caves entice those who wish to explore.